QuintenMM/challenge-classification/README.md

  1. Data visualization: data analysis to understand missing values, data relations and usefulness of features
  2. Preprocessing: with the knowledge acquired with the preceding step, apply preprocessing of data including dealing with missing values, drop unuseful features and build new features
     - Option 1:
-         - Feature selection: 5 new representative features (i.e. min, max, median) derived from the orginal features (timestamp, a1_x, a2_x, a1_y, a2_y, a1_z, a2_z, hz, w)
+         - Feature selection: 5 new representative features (i.e. min, max, median, std, mean) derived from the orginal features (timestamp, a1_x, a2_x, a1_y, a2_y, a1_z, a2_z, hz, w).
+We have 45 features.
-         - In each feature, we made new features with min, max, mean, std and median.
-At the end, we have 45 features.
          - Target: status of bearings

     - Option 2: